House of Gold (Twenty One Pilots song): Commercial performance

-The single became successful on rock and alternative-radio, becoming one of the band's early hits from their 2013 album Vessel.
+The single became fairly successful on rock and alternative-radio, becoming one of the band's early hits from their 2013 album Vessel.
 "House of Gold" became the second single by Twenty One Pilots to reach Alternative Songs top 10, following "Holding on to You".
 On July 7, 2017, "House of Gold" was certified Platinum by the Recording Industry Association of America (RIAA) for sales of one million paid digital downloads.

 Music video

 The single's accompanying music video was directed by Warren Kommers, and features extensive cinematography, a peculiar storyline and the usage of green screen effects.
 It depicts the duo being severed in half while still managing to play their instruments.
 On October 4, 2013, the music video for "House of Gold" was released.

 A seemingly normal visual opener sets the background of a stunning sunrise over a field of farm equipment.
 Tyler Joseph sings and strums his ukulele along to the song until it's eventually revealed that he is merely a severed torso.
 He is seen floating legless above the field and singing to a yellow house.
 Josh Dun, who also happens to just be a severed torso, crawls toward Joseph and up under a blue pickup truck.
 He does so in order to use its undercarriage to maintain the track's beat.
 The duo's legs are displayed to be off in other areas, respectively walking and playing drums on a tractor wheel bass drum.
+After the last verse and prechorus finishes, Dun disappears, and Tyler plays the final, softer chorus, and his severed top half falls to the ground, which is seen from the window of the yellow house.